Dealing with Urinary Incontinence

-Among elderly residents of nursing homes, the occurrence of urinary incontinence has increased significantly over the past 20 years, from 23.3% in 1992 to 45% in 2003 and 54.1% in 2009.
-The most common way of managing urinary incontinence among elderly people is to use adult diapers, which however could affect their dignity and self-confidence.
+Among elderly residents of nursing homes, the occurrence of urinary incontinence has increased significantly over the past 20 years.
+From 23.3% in 1992 to 45% in 2003 and 54.1% in 2009.
+The most common way of managing urinary incontinence among elderly people is to use adult diapers.
+However, that could affect their dignity and self-confidence.
 It also irritates their skin, leading to a greater chance that they will develop urinary tract infections.
 There are three behavioral strategies which can be used for managing urinary incontinence: timed voiding, bladder training, and prompted voiding.
-According to research conducted in other countries, prompted voiding is the most effective measure for managing urinary incontinence among the elderly, and can reduce their reliance on diapers.
+According to research conducted in other countries, prompted voiding is the most effective measure.
+It’s best for managing urinary incontinence among the elderly, and can reduce their reliance on diapers.

 The researchers selected 52 elderly people who met the criteria for inclusion from 486 voluntary participants.
-The 52 participants were randomly assigned to an experimental group (PV therapy) and a control group (normal incontinence care).
-The results showed that the urinary incontinence rate among those with PV therapy dropped from 72.6% to 58.7%, while the rate for the control group rose from 66% to 77.6%.
+They randomly assigned 52 participants to an experimental group (PV therapy) and a control group (normal incontinence care).
+The results showed that the urinary incontinence rate among those with PV therapy dropped from 72.6% to 58.7%.
+While the rate for the control group rose from 66% to 77.6%.
 This indicates that PV is effective in reducing urinary incontinence in local nursing homes and that the effects are sustainable over time.

 Staff training and quality assurance are the keys to the success of the program.
-Staff at the participating nursing homes acknowledged the effectiveness of the PV strategy and regarded it as an alternative solution for managing urinary incontinence.
+Staff at the participating nursing homes acknowledged the effectiveness of the PV strategy.
+And they regarded it as an alternative solution for managing urinary incontinence.
 The attitude of the staff towards urinary incontinence among the elderly also changed after the training,” said Professor Lai.
 To ensure the continued success of the PV program, Professor Lai recommended that the nursing homes to appoint an officer-in-charge to develop a quality assurance, continuous surveillance and feedback system.

-Jockey Club CADENZA Project Director Professor Jean Woo said that CADENZA: A Jockey Club Initiative for Seniors was initiated by The Hong Kong Jockey Club Charities Trust in view of the aging population.
+Jockey Club CADENZA Project Director Professor Jean Woo said that The Hong Kong Jockey Club Charities Trust initiated CADENZA: A Jockey Club Initiative for Seniors in view of the aging population.
 One of the key elements of the project is to cultivate and nurture academic leadership in gerontology.
-It is hoped that Jockey Club CADENZA Fellows of different disciplines can proactively consider the needs of the elderly in their research and teaching.
+We hope that Jockey Club CADENZA Fellows of different disciplines can proactively consider the needs of the elderly in their research and teaching.
 Introducing Jockey Club CADENZA Fellow Professor Lai’s PV study, Professor Woo said the research aimed to find out a suitable behavioral therapy to manage incontinence in order to reduce elderly people’s reliance on diapers.